Skip to content

 Back to Summary

-Here’s a break down of a fine art photography set that was created with the 1.5 dynamic symmetry grid attached to my LCD.
-A bunch of us got together for a going away photo shoot for a local model here in Hawaii (May 4th, 2018).
+Here’s a breakdown of a fine art photography set created using the 1.5 dynamic symmetry grid, which I had taped onto my camera’s LCD.
+We were doing a going-away photo shoot for a local model here in Hawaii (May 4th, 2018).

-You can see from the RAW contact sheet, that the second one had a bit too much motion blur.
-I used a remote flash that was placed on the ground and pointed it towards the two distant models.
-Since we were in a parking garage, it simulated car lights being shined onto them.
+From the contact sheet, you’ll see the second shot had too much motion blur.
+I used a remote flash placed on the ground to simulate headlights in the parking garage—lighting the two distant models.

-With minimal diagonals to work with, I had to have the model create diagonals with her arms, and parallel them to the grid.
-Her arms also create nice 90 degree angles, which create a sense of strength in the composition.
-Her amazing dress even parallels the grid, and the mirror above (reflecting the other two girls), locks into the left vertical.
+With fewer diagonals to use, I focused on posing the model’s arms to create angular movement and structure.
+Her arms form clean 90-degree angles, which strengthen the composition.
+Her dress also parallels the grid lines, and the mirror above (which reflects the other two girls) locks into the left vertical.

 DYNAMIC SYMMETRY BOOK New Release!